Your Father's Flowers

 Explanation

-Cathy and I had just been walking in the park, where the spring flowers were bursting out of the ground.
-It was Cathy’s birthday.
+Mommy and I had just been in Paris, where we still had an apartment on the rue de Varenne (we were there for nine years), and had been walking in the Luxembourg gardens, where the spring flowers were bursting out of the ground.

-Cathy’s father, Sidney, had died two months before, and we were thinking of him.
+Sidney had died two months before, on January 6th of 2006, and we were thinking of him.
 Seeing the colorful flowers blooming out of the grey soil in the park seemed to us like Sidney was coming back to earth with the spring.
 Certainly his gifts were all around us, as they still are.

-Sidney’s favorite restaurant was a cute small old-fashioned place where all the dishes were served as soufflés, where Cathy and I used to go also.
-The restaurant still exists.
+Sidney’s favorite restaurant in Paris was Le Soufflé, a cute small old-fashioned place where all dishes were served as very good soufflés, where Mommy and I used to go also.
 And of course, a soufflé rises like flowers out of the ground or like Christ on Easter.
-So resurrection is the understory mentioned in the poem: the small plants that grow up under larger bushes.
-The “understory” is also the backstory, the subliminal text of our lives.
+So resurrection was the understory: the small plants that grow up under larger bushes, and also the backstory, the hidden text of life, of our future.